MrHalfLife280/DrumMachine/README.md

-# DrumMachine
+# HalfBeats

-Drum Machine program developed in Python.
+HalfBeats is a drum machine program developed in Python.
 Made by me

 # What you need